 Air quality is important to Southeast Michigan's quality of life.
-As the designated lead local air-quality planning agency under the federal Clean Air Act, SEMCOG works with the Michigan Department of Environmental Quality (MDEQ) to develop plans and programs that comply with federal air quality standards.
-Efforts are geared toward attaining and maintaining air quality standards in the most cost-effective manner.
+As the designated lead local air-quality planning agency under the federal Clean Air Act, SEMCOG is involved in a number of different activities to help attain and maintain national air quality standards in the region.

 Ensuring that Transportation and Air Quality Plans Align

-The Clean Air Act requires that SEMCOG’s long-range transportation plan and Transportation Improvement Program conform to the requirements and pollution budgets in the State Implementation Plan.
+The Clean Air Act requires that SEMCOG’s long-range transportation plan and Transportation Improvement Program be consistent with the air quality goals established in the state air quality implementation plan (SIP).
+The process for demonstrating this consistency is called Air Quality Conformity.
+The purpose of Conformity is to ensure that projects in the plan will not cause new air quality violations, worsen any existing violations, or delay timely attainment of National Ambient Air Quality Standards (NAAQS).
 SEMCOG is responsible for ensuring this conformity is demonstrated.
 Download a copy of SEMCOG’s latest conformity analysis (pdf, 242KB).

 Ozone Action – Promoting Public Involvement in Improving Air Quality

 Through the Ozone Action Day program, SEMCOG helps everyone in the region understand that they have a role to play in keeping the air clean in Southeast Michigan.
-Ozone Action Days are called on hot, sunny days when heat and pollution emissions are expected to combine and create elevated concentrations of ground-level ozone.
+Ozone Action Days are called on hot, sunny days when heat and pollution emissions are expected to combine and create elevated concentrations of ground-level ozone, also called smog.

 Quantifying Pollution from Cars and Trucks

 In support of transportation and air quality planning activities, SEMCOG inventories emissions from on-road mobile sources (cars and trucks).
 Data from SEMCOG’s travel forecasting model, as well as the U.S. Environmental Protection Agency's (EPA) MOVES model, are used in this process.